 The Company uses portfolio averages from external estimates sourced out from Standard and Poor's (S&P) as the LGD estimates.
+The categorization of LGD estimates per financial asset measured at amortized cost is disclosed in Note 19.

 Estimating loss allowance for ECL